 It's estimated that employees steal $50 billion from businesses in the United States each year.
 One of the biggest risks small businesses face is internal fraud committed by employees.
-A Virtual CFO, operating outside your business, mitigates both internal and external risks.
+SBA CPA’s Virtual CFO operates outside your business, which mitigates both internal and external risks.
 We'll establish systems and processes to reduce opportunities for internal fraud, while also assisting your business to remain up-to-date and in compliance with local, state, and federal regulations.

 Why Risk Mitigation Should Be One of Your Top Priorities

 Small businesses and privately owned firms are at the highest risk of suffering losses due to internal fraud.
 On average, businesses lose 5% of gross revenue every year to fraud, and small or privately owned businesses suffer median annual losses of $164,000.
 The reason for such great losses and higher frequency in small and private businesses is that they typically do not have the proper tools, training, or means to implement adequate controls and sound processes within their financial departments.

 What Types of Fraud Occur in Small Businesses?